Rodney Eade: Sydney Swans

-Eade was hired as senior coach of the Sydney Swans in the 1996 season, replacing Ron Barassi.
+Eade was appointed as senior coach of the Sydney Swans in the 1996 season, replacing Ron Barassi.
 In his first year, he took the Swans to the 1996 AFL Grand Final, but they lost to North Melbourne by 43 points.
 In his second year, in the 1997 season, Sydney finished sixth but were eliminated in the qualifying finals by the Western Bulldogs.
 In the 1998 season, Sydney improved to third on the ladder and defeated St Kilda in the qualifying finals, before losing to eventual premiers Adelaide in the semi-finals.
 In the 1999 season, Sydney finished in eighth spot on the ladder, and were eliminated in the qualifying finals after losing to Essendon by 69 points.
 In the 2000 season, Sydney finished eleventh and missed the finals.
 In the 2001 season, he took Sydney back to the finals, finishing in seventh spot on the ladder, but they lost to Hawthorn in the elimination final.
 In the 2002 season, with Sydney's record under Eade becoming worse week by week and being placed fourteenth on the ladder, Eade resigned following a narrow Round 12 loss to Geelong; he was replaced by assistant coach Paul Roos as caretaker senior coach for the rest of the 2002 season and Roos was eventually appointed full-time senior coach.